atrocore/atrocore/docs/10.developer-guide/02.understanding-atrocore/12.handlers/docs.md

 ### The `#[EntityType]` Attribute

-Each built-in handler declares which entity template types it applies to:
+Each built-in handler declares which entity template types it applies to, and optionally restricts or requires certain scope metadata flags.

 ```php
 use Atro\Core\Routing\EntityType;